qir-alliance/pyqir/examples/README.md

   [`pyqir-parser`](https://github.com/qir-alliance/pyqir/tree/main/pyqir-parser)
   package provides a Python API for loading QIR for basic analysis and transformation.
-For more advanced scenarios, we recommend taking a look at the LLVM-based infrastructure provide by the [QAT tool](https://qir-alliance.github.io/qat/).
+For more advanced scenarios, we recommend taking a look at the LLVM-based infrastructure provided by the [QAT tool](https://qir-alliance.github.io/qat/).

 ## Installation